-To become fluent in a language, you need to master all its components (pronunciation, grammar, and vocabulary), both individually and in combination with each other.
+To become fluent in English, you need to master all its components: pronunciation, grammar, and vocabulary.
 You also need to practise all four skills: reading, writing, listening, and speaking.

-So, although we have divided the study material into three categories (Pronunciation, Grammar, Conversation), we have made sure that whatever category you are focusing on, you are also reviewing and consolidating relevant content form the other categories.
-We have also made sure that you get the opportunity to practise all four skills in every module.
+We have divided your online course into three categories: pronunciation, grammar, and conversation.
+However, we have made sure that whichever category a particular lesson focuses on, it also allows you to review and practise relevant content form the other two categories.
+In this way, every lesson helps you to improve your English grammar, vocabulary, and pronunciation simultaneously.
+We have also made sure that you get the opportunity to practise all four skills in every lesson.

-Another important aspect of self-study material is that the content needs to be graded, going from easy to more difficult.
+Another important aspect of a self-study course is that the content needs to be graded, going from easy to more difficult.

 We have made sure that:

-- The modules (study topics) in each category follow a logical sequence, with difficulty levels clearly marked for you.
+- The lessons in each category follow a logical sequence of easy to more difficult, with difficulty levels clearly marked for you.

-- More advanced sections revise and build on the contents of earlier sections.
+- More advanced lessons revise and build on the contents of earlier lessons.

 We have ensured that our explanations are clear and easy-to-follow by using:

 - Simple English

 - Colour coding